shivamsaksham/DraculaUserbot/README.md

 ## Features

-- You Just Need Fork This Repo and deploy it from Heroku
+- You Just Need to Fork This Repo and deploy it.
-- Need To Add only Few Things in Heroku Config Vars
+- Just install requirements.txt and make the .env file and it's ready for deployment.

 [FORK THIS REPO](https://github.com/devil-shiva/userbot/fork)